 Yield:- Just under 500ml or ½ pint

-Blitz the onion and garlic in a food processor until it’s well minced then heat a medium saucepan gently with the oil and the fry off the onion and garlic over medium heat until they’ve gone soft and translucent in color - this will take about 3-4 minutes & take care not to burn.
+Blitz the onion and garlic in a food processor until it’s well minced.
+Take a medium saucepan over a gentle heat and fry off the onion and garlic mince in the vegetable oil.
+You're looking for the mix to turn translucent in color - this will take about 3-4 minutes & take care not to burn.

 Throw in the rest of the ingredients (apart from the ketchup), bring it to the boil and then turn the heat off.